Quality in Every Form

-However, according to a study by Deloitte and the Manufacturing Institute, over the next decade nearly 3.5 million manufacturing jobs will likely be needed and 2 million are expected to go unfilled due to the gap between the talent manufactures need to keep growing their businesses and the talent they can actually find.
+According to a study by Deloitte and the Manufacturing Institute, over the next decade, nearly 3.5 million manufacturing jobs will likely be needed and two million are expected to go unfilled due to the gap between the talent manufacturers’ need to keep growing their businesses and the talent they can actually find.

-A large cause of this is a lack in knowledge and understanding about what a career in manufacturing actually looks like.
+A large cause of the gap is a lack of knowledge and understanding about what a career in manufacturing actually looks like.
 The stereotype over the years has been that work is monotonous and factories are dark, dirty and dangerous places.
 The truth is that manufacturing plants are very technologically advanced places and a lot of the work that is manufactured is highly mechanized.

-The responsibility that educators shoulder is to not only prepare those students bound for college to be “college ready,” but they needed to emphasize “career ready” as well.
+Educators shoulder the responsibility to prepare college-bound students to be “college-ready;” however, they also need to emphasize “career ready” equally.
 Schools need to reinforce and be comfortable with the statement: “It’s OK to not get a traditional 4-year degree.”
-Those students who could take many paths after graduation need to learn about their options, and the schools have an obligation to provide the students with the resources necessary to develop them into productive members of the workforce and society.
+After graduation, students need to learn about their options; schools should be driven to provide students with the resources necessary to develop them into productive members of the workforce and society.

-Skills and courses that are useful for a career in manufacturing include:
+Skills and courses useful for a career in manufacturing include:

 Manufacturing, a highly technical trade, provides higher-than-average wages and benefits for employees.
 At Scot Forge, we offer our employees up to $5,000 a year to cover all costs of pre-approved undergraduate, graduate and postgraduate degree level programs if they wish to pursue a higher-education degree.